Start typing to search

 Let's look at the definition and related features in more detail.

-group is more than two people.
+A group is more than two people.
 No man is an island, and two people can be a partnership, but you need at least three people to have community.
-Hopefully, over time you’ll have more than three.
+Hopefully, over time you'll have more than three.

-common struggle unites individuals into groups and creates a sense of urgency.
-The struggle can’t be too easy.
-It’s good to be victorious in the end, but you have to go through some hardship along the way.
+A common struggle unites individuals into groups and creates a sense of urgency.
+The struggle can't be too easy.
+It's good to be victorious in the end, but you have to go through some hardship along the way.

 The same stories help bond the group together over time.
 Stories can be about anything related to the community.
 They can be negative, positive, or descriptive.

-That’s the definition – my definition, anyway.
+That's the definition—my definition, anyway.
 But what else does a community need?

 A community needs a leader.
 Yes, I know we're living in a time where everyone's voice matters.
 I've written before about Influential Following, about how it's perfectly fine to be a follower.
 But once you start building a community, you become a leader.

-I’ve been a part of organic, leaderless groups and they always share two characteristics: a) they are very small, and b) they lack a collective vision.
+I've been a part of organic, leaderless groups and they always share two characteristics: a) they are very small, and b) they lack a collective vision.
 If you want to grow or take action towards a greater goal, you need a leader.
-A leader can recruit other leaders, help group members assume responsibilities, and so on – but someone has to be that person.
+A leader can recruit other leaders, help group members assume responsibilities, and so on—but someone has to be that person.

 A community needs friends AND enemies.
 It's easy to see why friends are needed, but defined enemies create cohesion among group members.
 You need a villain, a bad guy.
 The bad guy can be a person, group, idea, or belief.

 Some might ask, why do you need an enemy?
-(Can’t we all just get along?)
-It’s kind of like asking what happens when nonconformity becomes the norm – what will we do then?
+It's kind of like asking what happens when nonconformity becomes the norm—what will we do then?

-A (strong) community needs a long-term commitment.
-Make sure you know what you’re getting into when you start something up, and how long you’re willing to commit to it.
+A community needs a long-term commitment.
+Make sure you know what you're getting into when you start something up, and how long you're willing to commit to it.
 A short-term commitment can produce a weak community, but a stronger group needs time to grow.
 The natural cycles of growth and regression are hard to shortcut.

 A community needs its own language.
 The language can be terminology, concepts, or phrases that take on a special meaning to members of the community.
 Like anything else, the language can change over time, but it creates a subtle boundary between group members and outsiders.
 Here at AONC I write about world domination, a concept that some people "get" and others don't.